Sales and Marketing sample for Power BI: Take a tour

 Our share in the Moderation and Convenience categories is high; these segments are the ones where we compete.

-Return to the dashboard by selecting the Sales and Marketing Sample in the top nav pane.
+Return to the dashboard by selecting the Sales and Marketing Sample from the left navigation bar.

 What does total unit market share look like for category (versus region)?